-Therefore, you don’t want your diet to be too high in fiber-rich foods don’t provide enough energy for that distance.
+When practicing trail running nutrition or any long distance, you don’t want your diet to be too high in fiber-rich foods that don’t provide enough energy for that distance.

 Let’s take a look at what ultra running fuel may look like before and during a 50k on a vegan diet.